-In the late 1990's, The U.S. Department of Defense (DoD) published specific standards to ensure secure data destruction from magnetic hard drives and magnetic tapes.
+In the late 1990s, The U.S. Department of Defense (DoD) published specific standards to ensure secure data destruction from magnetic hard drives and magnetic tapes.
 A lot has changed since that initial standard was published.

-LifeSpan has published many articles on the subject of secure data destruction, the original DoD "standard" and current technologies and standards.
-Our goal is to provide reliable information to IT organizations related to end of life data security and compliance.
-We have compiled three of our most referenced articles on the subject in this document to provide an overview of this important subject.
+Lifespan has published many articles on the subject of secure data destruction, the original DoD "standard" and current technologies and standards.
+Our goal is to provide reliable information to IT organizations related to end-of-life data security and compliance.
+We have compiled three of our most-referenced articles on the subject in this document to provide an overview of this important subject.

-INCLUDED:
+Included:

-- 01 The DOD Standard: Useful or Obsolete?
+- 1. The DoD Standard: Useful or Obsolete?

-- 02 Two Methods of Secure Data Destruction for Tapes
+- 2. Two Methods of Secure Data Destruction for Tapes

-- 03 Should you ask for a "DoD" data wipe?
+- 3. Should You Ask for a DoD Data Wipe?

-The DOD Standard: Useful or Obsolete?
+The DoD Standard: Useful or Obsolete?

-Back in the 1990s, a standard for the destruction of sensitive data was created by the Department of Defense for hard drive and media being disposed of by the government's defense and security agencies.
+Back in the 1990s, a standard for the destruction of sensitive data was created by the Department of Defense for hard drives and media being disposed of by the government's defence and security agencies.
 Coined the "DoD wipe", the process involved a 3-pass over-write procedure that would effectively erase data from a hard drive.
 At the time there were no other standards - government or industry - so most enterprises adopted this "DoD wipe" as their own policy.
 Even to this day, many companies will insist on this "DoD wipe" or "3-pass", despite it being obsolete as a government standard.
-The current reference standard is the NIST 800-88, Rev 1 document (which was updated in 2012 and adopted in 2014).
+The current reference standard is the NIST 800-88, Rev 1 document (which was published in 2015).